‘We have everything we need’

 Still, the prospect of a Simmons trade, and what Philadelphia might get in return, has hung over the 76ers all season since Simmons refused to show up at the start of training camp in September.

 “I think we all have to, we all have to do our best.
 And when we’re at our best, I think we can beat anyone.
 We’ve seen it a couple of times this year.
-So I think we have to, I need to keep doing what I’ve been doing and then obviously we need consistency from everyone, not just Tobias [Harris] or Tyrese [Maxey] or Seth [Curry] or Danny [Green], guys coming off the bench.”
+So I think we have to, I need to keep doing what I’ve been doing and then obviously we need everyone’s consistency, not just Tobias [Harris] or Tyrese [Maxey] or Seth [Curry] or Danny [Green], guys coming off the bench.”